 The road was constructed by troops of the Virginia Militia and British soldiers commanded by General Edward Braddock.
 In 1755, Braddock was sent to on an expedition to conquer the Ohio Country from the French at the beginning of the French and Indian War.
 At that time, George Washington was an aide-de-camp to General Braddock and the expedition gave him his first field military experience

-Starting from Fort Cumberland, Maryland, Braddock’s army cut a military trail through the wilderness, roughly following Lenape Indian trail.
+Starting from Fort Cumberland, Maryland, Braddock’s army cut a military trail through the wilderness, roughly following an ancient Lenape Indian trail.
 While attempting to remove the French from Fort Duquesne at present-day Pittsburgh, Pennsylvania on July 9, 1755, he was met with defeat and was fatally wounded.
 He was carried off the field by George Washington and another officer.
 Four days after the battle, he died on July 13th.
 He left Washington with his ceremonial sash that he wore with his battle uniform, which reportedly, Washington carried with him everywhere for the rest of his life.
 It is on display today at Washington’s home, Mount Vernon, Virginia.

 General Braddock was buried just west of Great Meadows, where the remnants of the column halted on its retreat to reorganize.
 George Washington presided at the burial service, as the chaplain had been severely wounded.
 The grave was found years later by road workers and it was moved.
 It is now marked by a marble monument erected in 1913.
 It is located one mile west of Fort Necessity, Pennsylvania.